albangaignard/edam-terms-reco/README.md

 This is an early prototype and a work in progress.
 The tool has not been yet validated against any ground truth.

 ## Features
-- [x] Automatic recommendation of EDAM ontology terms based on input data or descriptions
+- Automatic recommendation of EDAM ontology terms based on input data or descriptions
-- [x] User-friendly web interface for manual term selection and review
+- User-friendly web interface for manual term selection and review

-- [ ] Support for multiple input formats (text, JSON, XML)
+*Possible future works*
+- Command line interface
-- [ ] RESTful API for integration with other tools and platforms
+- RESTful API
-- [ ] Export recommended terms in standard formats
+- Export recommended terms in standard formats

 ## Installation

 ### Prerequisites
-- Python 3.8+
+- Python 3.12+
-- pip
+- pip, uv

 ### Steps
 1. Clone the repository: